Amcache ProgramId explained: the 44-character application identity

 Tools with rotating metadata#

 If the attacker recompiles with different name/publisher/version each time, every build gets a different ProgramId.
-For these, file-content hash (the SHA-1 in Hash) is the better cross-host pivot, because at least one component of the build is identical.
+Fall back to file-content Hash because at least one component of the build is identical.

 Living-off-the-land binaries#

-net.exe, psexec.exe, certutil.exe — abused legitimate tools.
-Every host that has run any of these has the same ProgramId for them.
-ProgramId matches are essentially meaningless here.
+net.exe, psexec.exe, certutil.exe.
+Every host that has run them has the same ProgramId.
+Matches are meaningless.
 Pivot on command line (4688 / Sysmon 1) or on the path the LOLBIN was executed from instead.

 Truly novel binaries#

-A file appearing for the very first time anywhere has a ProgramId that no other host shares.
-Without a corpus to compare against, ProgramId does no work; hash plus Publisher = '' and IsPeFile = True and FullPath under \Users\ is the working triage filter.
+A file appearing for the very first time anywhere has a ProgramId no other host shares.
+Without a corpus to compare against, ProgramId does no work.
+Hash plus Publisher = '' AND IsPeFile = True AND FullPath under \Users\ is the working filter.

 Common confusions#